Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 # Executive Summary
 Over a 5-day observation period covering 4 operators and 38 production batches, Jones Soda experienced a level of downtime that significantly impacted operational efficiency and financial performance.

-**In total, 1,388 minutes of production were lost due to inefficiencies on operator's side and product machine's side**.
-When converted into hours, this adds up to approximately 23.13 hours, almost equivalent to losing all operator's full shift of production time just within a single working week.
+**In total, 1,388 minutes of production were lost due to inefficiencies on operator side and product machine side**.
+When converted into hours, this adds up to approximately 23.13 hours, almost equivalent to losing all 4 operator's full shift of production time just within a single week.

 Financially, the cost of this downtime is considerable.
-At the rate of $500 per hour of downtime, **the total loss amounted to $11,566.67** that could otherwise be allocated to growth activities, maintenance improvements, or employee development.
-The severity of the financial impact, especially over such a short time frame, underscores the urgent need to identify and eliminate the root causes of downtime.

-**On average, each batch experienced 36.5 minutes of downtime and an average downtime cost of $304.39 per batch** without even factoring in additional losses from potential product waste, overtime, or missed delivery windows.
+At the rate of $500 per hour of downtime (this rate factors in additional losses from potential product waste, overtime, or missed delivery windows), **the total loss amounted to $11,566.67** that could otherwise be allocated to growth activities, maintenance improvements, or employee development. **On average, each batch experienced 36.5 minutes of downtime and an average downtime cost of $304.39 per batch**.

 The sections that follow will explore which machines, operators, and factors are contributing most to this problem and offer targeted recommendations for cutting downtime by at least 50%.

 <br><br>
 # Insights

-### 1. How did each operator do last week?
+### 1. How did Each Operator do Last Week?

 * Charlie's Downtime Summary: Charlie recorded the **highest total downtime minutes and cost among all operators, at 384 minutes and $3,200 respectively**.
 He was responsible for managing **11 batches**, with **each batch averaging 34.91 minutes of downtime and costing the company approximately $290.91**.
 Charlie’s most affected day was Monday, where he lost 3.18 hours of production time—more than half of his total downtime.
 Over the course of the week, Charlie worked 24 hours and lost a quarter of those hours to downtime.
 <div align="center">